harsh159357/contacts/README.md

 ### Last But not Least
 There are still some things which are pending in this project make a pull request to improve this project or suggest an idea to improve this project further by raising issues.

+# Pull Requests

+I welcome and encourage all pull requests.
+It usually will take me within 24-48 hours to respond to any issue or request.
+Here are some basic rules to follow to ensure timely addition of your request:

+1. Match coding style (braces, spacing, etc.) This is best achieved using `Reformat Code` feature of Android Studio `CMD`+`Option`+`L` on Mac and `CTRL` + `ALT` + `L` on Linux + Windows .
+2. If its a feature, bugfix, or anything please only change code to what you specify.
+3. Please keep PR titles easy to read and descriptive of changes, this will make them easier to merge :)
+4. Pull requests _must_ be made against `develop` branch.
+Any other branch (unless specified by the maintainers) will get rejected.
+5. Check for existing [issues](https://github.com/iampawan/FlutterWithFirebase/issues) first, before filing an issue.
+6. Make sure you follow the set standard as all other projects in this repo do
+7. Have fun!

 ### Project Maintained By